-Species / Customary and Traditional Use Determinations Harvest Limits Open Season Waters draining into Norton Sound between Waters draining into Norton Sound between Point Romanof and Canal Point All Fish • Residents of Kotlik, St. Michael, and Stebbins.
-No limit Year round Remainder of Norton Sound-Port Clarence ce Area Salmon Port ClarenceResidents of the Norton Sound-Port Clarence Area.
+Species / Customary and Traditional Use Determinations Harvest Limits Open Season Waters draining into Norton Sound between en Point Romanof and Car nal Point All Fish • Residents of Kotlik, St. Michael, and Stebbins.
+No limit Year round Remainder of Norton Sound-Port Clarence e Area Salmon Port ClarenceResidents of the Norton Sound-Port Clarence Area.
 No limit Year round except as specified by emergency action.
-Unalakleet River Residents of the Norton Sound-Port Clarence Area.
+Unalakleet River • Residents of the Norton Sound-Port Clarence Area.
 No limit Year round except that from June 1-July 15, you may fish only from 8:00 a.m.
 Monday until 8:00 p.m.
 Saturday.
 Federal public waters of the Unalakleet River, upstream from the mouth of the Chirosky River, are closed to the taking of Chinook Salmon from July 1-to July 31, by all users.
 The BLM field manager is authorized to open the closed area to Federally qualified subsistence users or to all users when run strength warrants.
 Subdistricts 2-6 • Residents of the Norton Sound-Port Clarence Area.
 No limit Year round except that State commercial fishermen may not fish for subsistence purposes during the weekly closures of the State commercial salmon fishing season, except from July 15-August 1 in the Unalakleet and Shaktoolik rivers (gillnets of 41⁄2-inch or less stretchedmesh size or beach seines only, open 7 days/week).
 Other portions of the remainder of Norton Sound-Port Clarence Area • Residents of the Norton Sound-Port Clarence Area.
 No limit Year round All other fish • Residents of the Norton Sound-Port Clarence Area.
 No limit Year round

-♦ You may take fish at any time for subsistence purposes without a subsistence fishing permit, unless specified by special action.
+♦ You may take fish at any time for subsistence purposes.